sjsrey/ors/ors.md

 impacts on many aspects of the modern world [@Rey:2009xy].
 Remarkably, these widespread and deep impacts had their origins in the seemingly obscure question of how software teams organized themselves.
-As chronicled by Raymond, the traditional model adopted by proprietary software houses was to bring together wizards or high priests working in small groups isolated in towers walled off from users and markets.
-The dominant model since the early days of the software industry,Raymond contrasts this cathedral model with a new upstart represented by early work on the Linux kernel.
+As chronicled by @raymond99, the traditional model adopted by proprietary software houses was to bring together wizards or high priests working in small groups isolated in towers walled off from users and markets.
+The dominant model since the early days of the software industry, Raymond contrasts this cathedral model with a new upstart represented by early work on the Linux kernel.
 Here thousands of seemingly unorganized and decentralized developers were working to build the kernel.
 The chaotic